taimurshaikh/taimurshaikh/README.md

 - 👋 Columbia 26' CS & Linguistics
 - 👀 I’m interested in Machine Learning and NLP
-- 🌱 I’m currently learning PyTorch, Hugging Face, Langchain and more
+- 🌱 I’m currently learning about LLMs, Vector DBs, React and more

 <!---
 taimurshaikh/taimurshaikh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.